top of page

-AI, Therapy, and the Digitally Extended Self: A Comprehensive Psychodynamic Exploration
+AI, Therapy, and the Digitally Mediated Self: A Comprehensive Psychodynamic Exploration

 Artificial intelligence is reshaping mental health, intimacy, and the very idea of what it means to relate to others.
 This is a consolidation and expansion of my Substack series on AI and Mental Health which has been updated with new thinking and links to further research and resources.